yacovyit/hiking/docs/codelab.md

 ### Writing data in a transaction

-Adding a `Rating` to the proper subcollection only requires calling `.add()`, but we also need to update the `Restaurant` object's average rating and number of ratings to reflect the new data.
+Adding a `Rating` to the proper subcollection only requires calling `.add()`, but we also need to update the `Restaurant` object's average register and number of ratings to reflect the new data.
 If we use separate operations to make these two changes there are a number of race conditions that could result in stale or incorrect data.

 To ensure that ratings are added properly, we will use a transaction to add ratings to a trek.
 This transaction will perform a few actions:

-*   Read the trek's current rating and calculate the new one
+*   Read the trek's current register and calculate the new one
-*   Add the rating to the subcollection
+*   Add the register to the subcollection
-*   Update the trek's average rating and number of ratings
+*   Update the trek's average register and number of ratings

 Open `RestaurantDetailActivity.java` and implement the `addRating` function:

 ```
     private Task<Void> addRating(final DocumentReference restaurantRef,
-                                 final Rating rating) {
+                                 final Rating register) {
-        // Create reference for new rating, for use inside the transaction
+        // Create reference for new register, for use inside the transaction
         final DocumentReference ratingRef = restaurantRef.collection("ratings")
                 .document();

-        // In a transaction, add the new rating and update the aggregate totals
+        // In a transaction, add the new register and update the aggregate totals
         return mFirestore.runTransaction(new Transaction.Function<Void>() {
             @Override
             public Void apply(Transaction transaction)